cyle/sigil/API.md

 You can delete a connection by sending a DELETE request to `/connection/:id` where `:id` is the unique connection ID you'd like to have deleted.

+You can delete every single node and connection by sending a DELETE request to `/nodes`.

+You can delete every single connection (but leave nodes intact) by sending a DELETE request to `/connections`.

 ## Saving

 You can save the current database to disk by sending a GET request to `/save`, you should get an "okay" in return.